Bone spurs in the neck — overview and treatment options

 However, if nonsurgical treatment does not allow for a return to normal activity after being fully explored, you may be referred to a specialist to consider surgical options.
 If you are recommended for surgery but have concerns about the risks and difficulties of traditional open spine surgery, reach out to Laser Spine Institute.
 We specialize in minimally invasive spine surgery that offers our patients less risk of complication and a shorter recovery time compared to traditional procedures.^

-For a no-cost MRI review* to determine if you are a potential candidate for an outpatient procedure at Laser Spine Institute, contact our dedicated team of Spine Care Consultants today.
+For a no-cost MRI review* to determine if you are a potential candidate for an outpatient procedure at Laser Spine Institute, contact our dedicated team of Patient Empowerment Consultants today.